 5.)
 Long lunches

 French people love their long lunches, which are long only by American standards but considered normal for the French.
-Most offices and small shops close from 12 – 2 pm and restaurants and cafes are crowded.
+Most offices and small shops close from 12 – 2 pm and crowds gather at restaurants and cafes.
 Doing most basic errands requires that you either get up early or wait until after lunch.

 6.)
 Awful August